NSF/NCAR C-130 Request Guidance

 Airborne Instrumentation

 Each research payload is unique and will typically consist of some combination of EOL, ACOM (Atmospheric Chemistry Observations & Modeling) and user-supplied instrumentation.
-The tables in this document list available airborne sensors and measurements.
-For a more detailed description of the airborne instrumentation, see www.eol.ucar.edu/aircraft-instrumentation.
-Please note that different instruments require different levels of support.
+The tables on airborne instrumentation list available airborne sensors and measurements, and indicate on which aircraft they can fly.

 RAF can supply several types of trace gas and small aerosol inlets (HIMIL unheated, HIMIL anti-iced, HIMIL aft facing, Solid diffuser SDI aerosol inlet, and the SMAI aerosol inlet, all with PFA or stainless steel tubing, with or without sample line heating.)